Home | FAQ

 Yes, for admission to the Master's degree programme in Public Management & Governance, the name of the academic degree from the first degree programme is irrelevant.

 No. As this is a consecutive Master's degree programme, there are no tuition fees.
-However, if you exceed the total standard period of study for the first degree programme and the consecutive Master's degree programme, you will have to pay multiple fees.
-Further details and special regulations can be found in the Thuringian Higher Education Fees and Charges Act (ThürHGEG).
-You will also have to pay fees of 85.00 euros/semester for the student union, 5.00 euros/semester for the student body and 176.40 euros/semester for the Deutschlandticket, i.e. a total of 266.40 euros/semester (as of summer semester 2025).
+However, long-term tuition fees of 500.00 euros/semester must be paid if you exceed the total standard period of study for the first degree programme and the consecutive Master's degree programme.
+Further details and special regulations can be found in the Thuringian Higher Education Fees and Charges Act (ThรผrHGEG).
+You will also have to pay a fee of 95.00 euros/semester for the Studierendenwerk, 5.00 euros/semester for the student body and 208.80 euros/semester for the Deutschlandticket, i.e. a total of 308.80 euros/semester (as of summer semester 2026).
 For the first semester, there is an additional one-off charge of 20.00 euros for the Thuringian Student Union Card Thoska, unless you already have one from your previous studies.

 Please apply online.
 Submit the required documents to the Study Service Centre at Nordhausen University of Applied Sciences.
 This is possible until 28 February (if you are starting in the summer semester) and until 31 August (if you are starting in the winter semester).
 If you fulfil the admission requirements, you will then receive a letter of admission authorising you to enrol as soon as you have paid the fees for the first semester.
 If you have to complete bridging modules, this will be indicated on the letter of admission.

 Yes, this is possible.
-If you are expected to fulfil the admission requirements, you will receive a letter of admission subject to the fulfilment of the admission requirements.
-You can then enrol as soon as you have paid the fees for the first semester, but must then prove that you have met the admission requirements by 31 December (for enrolment for the winter semester) or 30 June (for enrolment for the summer semester).
+If it is expected that you will fulfil the admission requirements, you will receive a letter of admission subject to the fulfilment of the admission requirements.
+You can then enrol as soon as you have paid the fees for the first semester, but must then prove that you have fulfilled the admission requirements by 31 December (for enrolment for the winter semester) or 30 June (for enrolment for the summer semester).
 If you are enrolled at Nordhausen University of Applied Sciences, you may already attend the courses of the Master's degree programme.

-In accordance with international requirements, 300 ECTS points are required for a Master's degree, including the previous degree programme.
+In accordance with international requirements, 300 ECTS credits are required for a Master's degree, including the previous degree programme.
 These are usually acquired through a combination of degree programmes with standard study periods totalling ten semesters (30 ECTS credits/semester).
 The Master's degree programme in Public Management & Governance comprises a study volume of 90 ECTS credits.
-If you have earned fewer than 210 ECTS credits through your first professional degree - this usually applies to degree programmes with a standard period of study of six semesters - the missing ECTS credits must be earned through bridging modules.
-If you have already earned 210 ECTS credits, bridging modules may still be required to enable you to continue your first professionally qualifying degree programme consecutively (qualification adjustment).
+If you have previously earned fewer than 210 ECTS credits - this usually applies to graduates of degree programmes with a standard period of study of six semesters - the missing ECTS credits must be earned through bridging modules.

 As a rule, you can choose the bridging modules from the wide range of our degree programmes according to your interests.
 It is only not possible to choose modules as bridging modules that are already covered by your previous degree programme.